Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 - Now add shrimp and fish balls to the pot and keep cooking veggies until they turn crispy.

-- Now remove from flame and place separately.
+- Now remove from the flame and place separately.

 - Pour 2 reserved cups of broth into the pot/pan and Kecap Manis.
 Keep stirring and boil them after they are combined.